Inherited Roth IRA

 We sometimes see statements like this: “On your death, your beneficiaries receive your Roth IRA tax-free.”
 That statement could be a little misleading.
 For one thing, the estate tax applies to assets you own in a Roth IRA the same way it applies to assets you own in a regular IRA.
 What’s more, if you die less than five years after setting up a Roth IRA, your beneficiaries may have to pay tax on earnings if they withdraw them too soon.

-The federal estate tax applies to assets you own at death if your taxable estate is more than the unused portion of your “unified credit amount.”
-If you haven’t used any of this amount by making taxable gifts, it is $5,340,000 for 2012.
-Roth IRAs don’t enjoy any special exemption from the estate tax.
+Following the 2017 tax law, more than $11 million per individual is exempt from federal estate tax.
+If you’re one of the few for whom this tax is still a concern, you should be aware that Roth IRAs don’t enjoy any special exemption from the estate tax.
 If you own a Roth IRA at death and it passes to someone other than your spouse, it will be included in your taxable estate.

 There is one way Roth IRAs provide an estate tax benefit.
 Roth IRAs contain after-tax dollars.
 That means the size of your estate has been reduced by the amount of tax you paid on those dollars.
 The result is that you have a smaller taxable estate even though the value of what you’re passing to your beneficiaries may be as great or greater than if you had a traditional IRA.
 That’s why you may hear people say you receive estate tax savings from a Roth IRA.
 The estate tax savings come from the fact that you’ve already paid the income tax, not from any special estate tax rule that applies to Roth IRAs.